HBV and Liver Cancer

 *CHB=Chronic hepatitis B, Liver cancer=hepatocellular carcinoma or HCC

-Molecular and Genetic Factors for Liver Cancer in the Greater Baltimore Area –U.S.
+A Study of Molecular Genetic Factors for Liver Cancer in the Greater Baltimore Area –U.S.

 Pembrolizumab (Keytruda) in Advanced Hepatocellular Carcinoma –U.S.

-A Study to Evaluate the Effectiveness, Safety and Tolerability of Nivolumab and the Combination Nivolumab Plus Ipilimumab in Patients With Advanced Liver Cancer (CheckMate040) – U.S. and International
+An Immuno-therapy Study to Evaluate the Effectiveness, Safety, and Tolerability of Nivolumab or Nivolumab in Combination With Other Agents in Patients with Advanced Liver Cancer (CheckMate040) – U.S. and International

-The first part of the study is the Dose Escalation Phase designed to establish the safety of nivolumab at different dose levels for each of the three cohorts (uninfected hepatocellular carcinoma (HCC) subjects, hepatitis C virus (HCV)-infected HCC subjects, and hepatitis B virus (HBV)-infected subjects).
-The second part of the study is the Expansion Phase designed to generate additional clinical data at specified doses for each of the 3 cohorts.
-For study contact information in each state, region or country, please go to the study’s description page and find the study location nearest you.
+This is a three phased study designed to establish the safety of nivolumab at different dose levels for each of the three cohorts (uninfected hepatocellular carcinoma (HCC), hepatitis C virus (HCV)-infected HCC subjects, and hepatitis B virus (HBV)-infected subjects), generate additional clinical data at specified doses for each of the 3 cohorts, and compare the efficacy of nivolumab and sorafenib in the treatment of Advanced HCC.
+For study contact information in each state, region, or country, please go to the study’s description page and find the study location nearest you.
 The study’s sponsor is Bristol-Myers Squibb.
-Refer to the study identifier -- NCT01658878.
+Refer to identifier NCT01658878.
+(Study ID # CA209-040, 2012-001514-42)

 A Study of Nivolumab Compared to Sorafenib as a Primary Treatment in Patients With Advanced Hepatocellular Carcinoma -- US and International